Spire Global (OTCMKTS:SPIR) Updates Q1 2022 Earnings Guidance

 Spire Global (OTCMKTS:SPIR – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $-0.140-$-0.130 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.110.
 The company issued revenue guidance of $16.50 million-$17.50 million, compared to the consensus revenue estimate of $16.82 million.Spire Global also updated its FY 2022 guidance to $-0.440-$-0.410 EPS.

-Several research analysts recently commented on the stock.
-Bank of America lowered shares of Spire Global from a neutral rating to an underperform rating and reduced their price objective for the stock from $5.05 to $1.75 in a research note on Wednesday, January 19th.
+A number of research firms have recently issued reports on SPIR.
+Bank of America downgraded Spire Global from a neutral rating to an underperform rating and dropped their price target for the stock from $5.05 to $1.75 in a research note on Wednesday, January 19th.
 They noted that the move was a valuation call.
-Piper Sandler reduced their price objective on shares of Spire Global from $6.50 to $4.30 and set a neutral rating for the company in a research note on Tuesday, February 1st.
-Stifel Nicolaus assumed coverage on shares of Spire Global in a research note on Thursday, March 3rd.
-They set a buy rating and a $6.00 price objective for the company.
-Finally, Zacks Investment Research upgraded shares of Spire Global from a hold rating to a buy rating and set a $2.00 price objective for the company in a research note on Wednesday.
-One analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat, Spire Global has a consensus rating of Hold and a consensus price target of $4.81.
+Piper Sandler dropped their price target on Spire Global from $6.50 to $4.30 and set a neutral rating on the stock in a research note on Tuesday, February 1st.
+Stifel Nicolaus assumed coverage on Spire Global in a report on Thursday, March 3rd.
+They issued a buy rating and a $6.00 target price on the stock.
+Finally, Zacks Investment Research raised Spire Global from a hold rating to a buy rating and set a $2.00 target price on the stock in a report on Wednesday, March 16th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, Spire Global has a consensus rating of Hold and a consensus target price of $4.81.

 Spire Global, Inc provides space-based data, analytics, and space services worldwide.
 It offers access to datasets and insights about Earth enabling organizations to make decisions.
 The company collects data relating to aviation, weather, maritime, and earth intelligence and gives to commercial and government organizations.